jnelson83/portfolio/content/posts/day_3.md

 I spent 4 and a bit hours building my portfolio from scratch, it was quite liberating to find out what I can get done with minimal help from documentation.
 The site is still incredibly raw but it is probably 85% finished.

-I probably watche 30 minutes of youtube tutorials prior to starting on the new site.
+I probably watched 30 minutes of youtube tutorials prior to starting on the new site.
 I had been piecing one together after building a skeleton of content.
 I discovered that it is more beneficial to layout the site using the grid before adding content.
 An analogy could be laying down a solid foundation comes before building walls and painting the ceiling.